Alastair-Revell/time_complexity/README.tex.md

 bubbleSort(rnd_order)
 ```

-### Bubble Sort Times ###
+Below is a graph of the process time against list size:

 <img src="/time_graphs/bubble.png">

 ### Optimising Bubble Sort ###

 It is possible to optimise the bubble sort algorithm after you note that the n-th pass places the n-th elemennt in the correct position.
 Thus we can avoid looking at the $n-1$ element on the $n+1$ pass.
 In code, we can redefine $n$ as $n-1$ in each loop.

 This is more clear after watching the GIF below, after the first pass, 8 is in the correct position and thus does not need to be sorted again.

 #### Bubble Sort Gif ####